 Prices: Adults $20.00 Students (13-18) $7.00 Children (6-12) $5.00 Family Pass $45.00 (up to 2 adults and 2 youth under 18)

-Hiking in whistler in November is one of the most popular outdoor activities you can do.
-There are dozens of hikes taking you around the village, and the train wreck hike is one of those!
+Hiking in Whistler in November is one of the most popular outdoor activities you can do in the village area (the alpine is closed).
+There are dozens of hikes taking you around the village, and November means smaller crowds.
 It is one of the easier hikes (or some like to call it a walk).
 It is just south of the Village, at Function Junction.

 Beautifully colored graffiti covers up rusty train car boxes that have been lying among the trees in the forest for close to 70 years.
 Over time this train wreck became more than a locals’ secret and just a few years ago a path was built, along with a suspension bridge, to give visitors access to the site (without having to illegally walk on the train tracks to get there).
 If you have kids, this is one of the fun things to do with kids in Whistler.
 The colorful graffiti and forested trees make it a fun Whistler photo spot as well!

-Did you plan a girls weekend or maybe a family trip?
-Whatever the reason, it can be easy to book a local Whistler photoshoot when you are planning your trip!
+Did you plan a girl’s weekend or maybe a family trip?
+Whatever the reason, it is the perfect time to book a local Whistler photoshoot when you are planning your trip!
 I have a whole article on making the process easy.
 Just click here.
 If you are already like, WOW, yes I know I want to do that, then book your photoshoot online here!
 Its quick and easy and if you use the code LINDSAY, you will get $25 off!